Barbara-Neves/demondtration/readme.md

 #Demonstration

 - learning how to use github
-- now i know how to push commits with new modifications to my remote repository on github
+- now i know how to push commits with new modifications to my remote repository